gabrielveliz/gabrielveliz/README.md

 ### Welcome to my GitHub profile, I'm Gabriel Véliz, a software developer who focus on Web development.

 ## About me
-- 🌱 Currently i'm learning Node JS.
+- 🌱 I am currently taking the Oracle One Course for FullStack development and Google Data Analytics.
 - 💬 you can ask me about web development with React, Jquery, Javascript, SQl, Python for data analistcs and Node JS.
 - 📫 Send me a message at gvelizzuniga@gmail.com if you would like contact me.
 - 😄 Pronouns: I identify as a man.